aristanetworks/atd-public/topologies/datacenter-latest/labguides/source/ucn-l3evpn.rst

 L3 EVPN
 =======

+.. note:: For more details on the configuration we will apply to Leaf4, check out the UCN MLAG Lab.

+**To access the command line of particular switch, click on that switch in the topology diagram at the top of the lab guide.**

 1. On **leaf3**, configure EOS to Mutli-Agent and add loopback0

    1. **leaf3** enable the Multi-Agent **(Already configured and enabled on the switch)**